dvdmuckle/minsh/README.md

 ### Use

-Start with `./minsh`.
-Use .`/minsh --help` for more information.
-Use `./minsh -v` to start in verbose mode.
+Start with `minsh`.
+Use `minsh --help` for more information.
+Use `minsh -v` to start in verbose mode.